-The people of Jordan pride themselves on creating a welcoming atmosphere.
+The people of Jordan pride themselves on creating a welcoming atmosphere, especially the Bedouin community.
 In fact, their genuine hospitality has been steeped within the Jordanian culture for centuries.
 The people of Jordan mainly speak Arabic but will always try their best to assist and make conversation with travelers.

 As a result of their friendly nature, Jordan is an ideal destination for unique cultural experiences.
 Local people enjoy hosting travelers and will often invite visitors to the local café for some tea or a homemade meal.